mxProject/DataGenerator/mxProject.Devs.DataGenerator/Readme.md

         new int[] { 1, 2, 3 }
         ))

-    // Sepecify the field order.
+    // Specify the field order.
     .SetOrderedFieldNames(new string[]{
             "ID",
             "ShopCode",